ManishNarayan/vehicle_counting/README.md

 Change the roi line based on the height and width of your input.

 This gives a classified count of the different vehicles - Cars, Trucks, Buses and Person.

+### survey_upd.py file can be used to update a csv file with the counts of different vehicles.

+Update the .csv file similar to surveys.csv in line 7 of survey_upd.py and make sure you have the permissions.